Which Of The Following Are Categories Of Information Search: Complete Guide

 How can I use this information for my website?

 Match your content to the intent you're targeting.
-Plus, if you want to attract people in the research phase, create helpful informational content.
+If you want to attract people in the research phase, create helpful informational content.
 If you want to capture buyers, create clear transactional pages with strong calls to action.
-Understanding categories helps you create the right content for the right audience And it works..
+Understanding categories helps you create the right content for the right audience.

 The Bottom Line